CloudNationHQ/az-cn-module-tf-acr/README.md

 - data protection is enhanced by encryption for data at rest
 - utilization of terratest for robust validation.
 - supports enhanced scalability and isolation through dedicated agent pools
+- flexibility to deploy multiple tasks using agent pools
+- private link for secure network connections

 The below examples shows the usage when consuming the module: